mcbaguetti/leetpy/README.md

 Inside each part I categorized the problems with the specific topic/data structure I used to solve the problem (array, stacks, hashmap, etc.), which sometimes could not be the best or the only way.

+I created another directory called "compendium" where I store valid information about some argument I need to study or to review sometimes.